drshaggy/local_manifests/README.md

 `.repo/` directory
 * Clone repository for your device using the branch tag

-`git clone https://github.com/solitude-os-odal/local_manifests.git -b lucye`
+`git clone https://github.com/drshaggy/local_manifests.git -b lineage-15.1`
 * Sync repos into your working directory from working directory root

 `repo sync`